Bilateral optic pathway gliomas

 Histologically confirmed a pilocytic astrocytoma (WHO grade 1) of the optic nerve.
 The patient did not have neurofibromatosis type 1 stigmata.

-Optic nerve gliomas are the most common tumour of the optic nerve 1.
+Optic nerve gliomas are the most common tumor of the optic nerve 1.
 It is a low grade astrocytoma and is associated with neurofibromatosis type 1.

 - 1. Brant WE, Helms CA. Fundamentals of Diagnostic Radiology.
 Volume 1.
 Fourth Edition.
 2012.